qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 vector functions such as select and identify work more accurately than with OGR layers in |qg|.

-.. index:: Connection_Manager

 .. _vector_create_stored_connection:

 Creating a stored Connection ............................

-|mActionAddLayer| The first time you use a PostGIS data source, you must create
+|mActionAddPostgisLayer| The first time you use a PostGIS data source, you must create
 a connection to the PostgreSQL database that contains the data.
-Begin by clicking on the |mActionAddLayer| :sup:`Add PostGIS Layer` toolbar button, selecting the
+Begin by clicking on the |mActionAddPostgisLayer| :sup:`Add PostGIS Layer` toolbar button, selecting the
-|mActionAddLayer| :menuselection:`Add PostGIS Layer...` option from the
+|mActionAddPostgisLayer| :menuselection:`Add PostGIS Layer...` option from the
 :menuselection:`Layer` menu or typing :kbd:`Ctrl+Shift+D`.
 You can also open the :guilabel:`Add Vector Layer` dialog and select |radiobuttonon| :guilabel:`Database`.
 The :guilabel:`Add PostGIS Table(s)` dialog will be displayed.
 To access the